particlese/NewStreak/README.md

       `$ git push origin [branch name]`
    6. Create a new pull request:
       <img src="https://i.imgur.com/lR8L0uv.png"><br>
       Note: All changes are reviewed before merging to this repository.
 If requested to make further changes, just push them to your branch to automatically update the PR.
-Please use descriptive commit and pull request summaries so we can easily see what you did!
+Please use descriptive commit and pull request summaries to explain your changes!

 ## To-Do
 - [ ] Develop